 - reduced consciousness

-Meningitis is usually diagnosed with a lumbar puncture.
+Your doctor will also order a lumbar puncture.
 This test is also called a spinal tap.
-It allows doctors to look for increased pressure in the central nervous system.
+It allows your doctor to look for increased pressure in the central nervous system.
 It can also find inflammation or bacteria in the spinal fluid.
 This test can also help determine the best antibiotic for treatment.

-Blood cultures look for bacteria in the blood.
+- Blood cultures identify bacteria in the blood.
 Bacteria can travel from the blood to the brain.
-Meningococcus and pneumococcus can cause both sepsis and meningitis.
+N. meningitidis and S. pneumoniae can cause both sepsis and meningitis.

-Chest x-rays can reveal the presence of pneumonia, TB, or fungal infections.
+- Chest X-rays can reveal the presence of pneumonia, tuberculosis, or fungal infections.
 Meningitis can occur after pneumonia.

-A CT scan of the head can show problems like brain abscess or sinusitis.
+- A CT scan of the head may show problems like a brain abscess or sinusitis.
 Bacteria can spread from the sinuses to the meninges.

-Treatment is determined by the cause of meningitis.
+Your treatment is determined by the cause of your meningitis.

 Bacterial meningitis requires immediate hospitalization.
-Treatment will be with intravenous antibiotics.
-Early diagnosis and treatment are important.
-They help prevent brain damage and death.
-There is no specific antibiotic for meningitis.
+Early diagnosis and treatment will prevent brain damage and death.
+Bacterial meningitis is treated with intravenous antibiotics.
+There’s no specific antibiotic for bacterial meningitis.
 It depends on the bacteria involved.

 Viral meningitis isn’t treated.
 It usually resolves on its own.
 Symptoms should go away within two weeks.
 There are no serious long-term problems associated with viral meningitis.

 Vaccinations can also protect against certain types of meningitis.
-Vaccines that can prevent meningitis include:
+Vaccines that can prevent meningitis include the following:

 Who Should Be Vaccinated Against Meningococcal Meningitis?

-The following groups should get a meningitis vaccine:
+These five groups are considered at risk and should get a meningitis vaccine: